 Condos share many common features with duplexes, however, there are some fundamental differences as well.

 In short, a condo (aka condominium) is a privately owned single unit in a larger building with several other similar individual units.

 If you live in a condo, you’ll share common walls (usually more than one) with your neighbors.
 Therefore, if your condo is in a larger community complex, chances are good that there will be someone living above, below, and next to you as well (although detached condos also exist).

 To enter your condo, you almost always need to cross common areas.
 So, unlike a duplex that often has a separate entrance that you can approach from the outside (street), the entrance of a condominium is often located inside the property complex and opens to a hallway.

 Here’s a photo to have a closer idea of what I’m talking about:

 A condominium is owned and not rented.
-While everything inside the condo is yours, shared areas, such as elevators, hallways, pools, gyms, garages, are jointly owned by all owners.
+While everything inside the condo is yours, shared areas, such as elevators, hallways, pools, gyms, and garages, are jointly owned by all owners.

 In contrast, a duplex can either be owned or rented.
 If you own a duplex, the whole building and everything on the lot is yours.
 On the other hand, if you rent a unit in a duplex, you still have to share common spaces but with far fewer people.